bdurand/attribute_guard/README.md

 record.update!(created_at: Time.now, created_by: nil) # Changes are persisted
 ```

-You can also supply a block to `unlock_attributes` which will clear any allowed fields after the block exits.
+You can also supply a block to `unlock_attributes` which will clear any unlocked attributes when the block exits.

 ```
 record = MyModel.last